AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/data-requirements.md

 The following document outlines the different required events, inputs, and outputs utilized in Customer AI.

-## Getting started
+## Getting started {#getting-started}

 Here are the steps to build propensity models and identify target audiences for personalized marketing in Customer AI:

-1. Brainstorm use cases: How would propensity models help to identify target audiences for personalized marketing?
+1. Outline use cases: How would propensity models help to identify target audiences for personalized marketing?
 What are my business goals and corresponding tactics to achieve the goal?
-Where can propensity modeling fit?
+Where can propensity modeling fit in this process?

 2. Prioritize use cases: Which are the highest priorities for the business?